-MATH-1A Single Variable Calc I-Early Trans 5.0 units

-A first course in differential and integral calculus of a single variable: functions; limits and continuity; techniques and applications of differentiation and integration; Fundamental Theorem of Calculus.
+MATH-1A Single Variable Calc I-Early Trans 5.0 units Transferable to CSU/UC-Unit Limit A first course in differential and integral calculus of a single variable: functions; limits and continuity; techniques and applications of differentiation and integration; Fundamental Theorem of Calculus.
 Primarily for Science, Technology, Eengineering, and Mathematics Majors.
 Prerequisite: A satisfactory score on the mathematics placement test or MATH 20 and MATH 21.(L,M)

-3:00PM-5:15PM S.Lanier
+MW 3:00PM-5:15PM S.Lanier W-851 6248